-The purpose of this session is to allow students to think up a main character for their story, more on what they can do to help, plus look at some of the basic plots used in stories, dilemmas and a moral for their story.
+The purpose of this session is to allow students to think up a setting for their story, more on what climate change is and what they can do to help, plus look at some of the basic plots used in stories, dilemmas and a moral for their story.

 There is another video to watch concerning Greta Thunberg to help inspire students to think about a main character.
-We would suggest students use themselves as the basis of their character. in particular, what they look like.
+We would suggest students use themselves as the basis of their character, in particular, what they look like.
 Of course, the most important aspect of a character is their personality and students can use either use themselves or elements of other inspirational characters to help them.